 - These regulations including the programme specific annex, apply to the teaching and the examinations of the Bachelor degree programme in Applied Earth Sciences, hereafter to be referred to as 'the programme'.
 Paragraphs 1,4,5,6 and 8 of these regulations apply to the minors taught in the aforementioned programme. - 2.
-The teaching and organisation of the programme is the responsibility of the Faculty of Civil Engineering and Geosciences at Delft University of Technology, hereafter to be referred to as 'the faculty'.
+The programme is provided under the responsibility of the faculty of Civil Engineering and Geosciences of Delft University of Technology, hereinafter referred to as the faculty.